kaiban-ai/kaibanjs-docs/docs/how-to/02-Multiple LLMs Support.md

 ---
 title: Multiple LLMs Support
-description: Leverage multiple language models to enhance the capabilities of your AI agents in AgenticJS.
+description: Leverage multiple language models to enhance the capabilities of your AI agents in KaibanJS.
 ---

-> Multiple LLMs Support in AgenticJS allows you to integrate a range of specialized AI models, each expertly tailored to excel in distinct aspects of your projects.
+> Multiple LLMs Support in KaibanJS allows you to integrate a range of specialized AI models, each expertly tailored to excel in distinct aspects of your projects.
 By employing various models, you can optimize your AI solutions to achieve more accurate, efficient, and tailored outcomes.

 #### Currently Supported Models: